twofortyfouram/android-plugin-api-for-locale/README.md

 1. A host MUST be able to store all data types returned from a plug-in, including sub-Bundles, null keys, null values, arrays, etc.  (With the exception of rejecting private serializable subclasses and Parcelable classes.)

 #### Execute
+1. An execute Intent for a condition MUST contain an initial result code in the set {[RESULT_CONDITION_SATISFIED](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#RESULT_CONDITION_UNSATISFIED), [RESULT_CONDITION_UNKNOWN](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#RESULT_CONDITION_UNKNOWN), [RESULT_CONDITION_UNKNOWN](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#RESULT_CONDITION_UNKNOWN)}.
+If the host knows the previous state of the condition, it SHOULD set the initial result code to that previous state, as this MAY be used by the plug-in to determine its initial value.
+If the host does not know the previous state of the condition, it MUST set the initial result code to [RESULT_CONDITION_UNKNOWN](http://twofortyfouram.github.io/android-plugin-api-for-locale/com/twofortyfouram/locale/api/Intent.html#RESULT_CONDITION_UNKNOWN).